 Finding an outdoor game that all generations can enjoy is a little tricky.
 Grandparents may pass on fast-paced favorites such as volleyball.
-Grandchildren may not have the skills -- or the proper equipment -- for games such as golf.
+Grandchildren may not have the skills — or the proper equipment — for games such as golf.
 Luckily, however, there's a whole category of outdoor games that are perfect for all generations.
 Even the parents may get to play!
-And if one generation or another has a bit of an edge, I have ideas that will level the playing field.
+And if one generation or another has a bit of an edge, it's possible to make modifications that will level the playing field.

 01 of 04

 The origin of the game of washers is unknown, but one folklorist claims it originated in the oilfields of Texas around 1900, and it seems a logical story.
-The game of washers that I've seen played since I was a kid requires only a few washers from the hardware store and cups dug into the dirt some place not too close to Grandma's zinnias.
+The classic game of washers requires only a few washers from the hardware store and cups dug into the dirt some place not too close to Grandma's zinnias.
 Today you can buy a much fancier set, but the game is played much the same way.

 02 of 04

 Bean Bag Toss

 Tailgaters call this game cornhole, because the bags are traditionally filled with dried corn, but we just call it bean bag toss.
 It's an easy multigenerational game with its own lingo that's fun to learn.
 This whole game can be made at home by someone with basic woodworking and sewing skills.
 Some of the readymade sets, however, fold up and fasten together for convenient carrying.